mnit-rtmc/iris/docs/alerts.md

 confirm messages before they are posted or updated.
 The alert system is managed from the "Alert" tab and other dialogs and system attributes.

+## National Weather Service

+In the US, the National Weather Service operates an open API providing weather alerts.
+The URI is `https://api.weather.gov/alerts/active?area={XX}`, with `{XX}` being the 2-letter state ID.

 ## IPAWS

-In the US, the Integrated Public Alert and Warning System [IPAWS] collects and distributes a wide variety of public alerts and warnings that originate from over 1,500 alerting authorities.
-The most common alerts are weather related, and are issued by the National Weather Service.
+An alternative to the NWS is the Integrated Public Alert and Warning System [IPAWS].
+This feed is more difficult to set up, but provides additional alert types not related to weather — a wide variety of public alerts and warnings that originate from over 1,500 alerting authorities.

-### Obtaining Access

 The IPAWS Open Platform for Emergency Networks (IPAWS-OPEN) is operated by the Federal Emergency Management Agency (FEMA).
 Obtaining access requires approval